maheshkafle/Cypress-Test-Automation/README.md

 Test Summary and Test Execution Report has been added in the project.

 Design Pattern for the project is Page Object Model.
 PageLayer/Object Reportoire class and TestLayer classes are separated.
-Build done on Jenkins passing the git url in source git.

 Test cases automated as part of Web Automation using Cypress are listed below.